-The Annual Report & Accounts for 2020/21 were audited, submitted to DE and relevant statutory bodies.
+The Annual Report & Accounts for 2021/2022 were audited, submitted to DE and relevant statutory bodies.
 Appropriate Financial and Management Reports were produced for senior management team, Finance and General Purposes Staffing Committee (FGPSC) and BoD throughout the year.
 A comprehensive internal and external audit programme was established and successfully delivered.
 All Returns were forwarded to DE/ Department of Finance in line with guidance.
 There were no breaches of public pay policy.
 One hundred percent of all non-disputed invoices were paid within 30 days of term date.
 Payment of all non-disputed invoices within 10 working days was maximised.
 A review and implementation of NICIE/DE Financial Memorandum/Management Statement was carried out.

-Governance continued to be reviewed and the chairperson carried out an annual appraisal of all directors online.
-All Board and Committee meetings took place remotely as scheduled.
+Governance continued to be reviewed and the chairperson carried out an annual appraisal of all directors All Board and Committee meetings took place remotely as scheduled apart from one meeting in June 2022.

 The Terms of Reference for the three sub committees were distributed and reviewed.
-New Directors were recruited and appointed by DE, induction, and training delivered.
-NICIE's Corporate Risk Register was developed in line with the 2021/22 business plan, aligned to DE's Risk Management Strategy, routinely reviewed, and revised and action plans for improvement monitored throughout the year.
+New Directors were recruited and appointed by DE, with induction, and training delivered by NICIE personnel.
+NICIE's Corporate Risk Register was developed in line with the 2022/23 business plan, aligned to DE's Risk Management Strategy, routinely reviewed, and revised and action plans for improvement monitored throughout the year.